FinneganHunter/sweet-pumpkins-learning/README.md

 # sweet-pumpkins-learning

-# A project to learn how to use react, done with Codecamp's Sweet Pumpkins React Tutorial
+# A project to learn how to use React, done with Codecamp's Sweet Pumpkins React tutorial

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).